facelessuser/label-bot/README.md

 This is a GitHub app for performing label related actions in a repository.
 It is written by and used in projects for [@facelessuser](https://github.com/facelessuser).
 It uses the the persona of [@gir-bot](https://github.com/gir-bot), but can technically use any user.
 Label Bot is not a publicly available service, but can be modified and installed for personal use in Heroku or some other hosting service.
-Python 3.6+ is required.
+Currently running and tested on Python 3.9.1.

 Label bot handles a handful of label related scenarios: